 LEAP Center Advising

 The LEAP Center offers extensive advising services, encompassing pre-law, career, and academic fields.
 To make an advising appointment, go to "My Sam," then to My Success Planner (MSP), then to LEAP Center, and then to either Richard Yawn or Jean Loveall.
 MSP will provide a confirmation email following the appointment.
+Advising begins September 10, which means that if we see you on September 10 or later, we can clear you for registration when it is available in November.
+Our schedule gets increasingly tight as registration approaches.

 LEAP Center advisors offer assistance for pre-law students, answering students questions, helping students establish a timeline for law-school preparation, and offering tactical advice on law-school applications.